 Camping holidays in France

 If you fancy visiting France, prefer not to stay in a hotel or gite and love the outdoors, a camping holiday might be ideal.
 There are a huge number of campsites in France in various locations so your only problem might be deciding which one to choose.
+Hiking the Tour du Mont Blanc is a popular choice for all types of travellers.

 Most campsites have all the facilities you would expect to find in a hotel complex so you have the best of both worlds.
 Swimming pools, restaurants, bars and, if you fancy a manicure or facial, some have beauty salons and spas within the grounds.